Who We Are

 We work on sexual and reproductive health and rights, without restricting it to a disease-prevention, violence against women or sexual minorities framework, but rather approaching issues of sexuality from a broader and an affirmative, rights-based perspective.
 We strongly believe in each individual's right to make their own choices in freedom and in dignity.
 We work in the best interest of all, aim to be as inclusive as possible, remain non-judgemental, maintain boundaries and confidentiality, and treat each other with respect, be it in regard to those we work with, directly or indirectly or when it comes to reporting about people or incidents related to our work.
 We strive for high quality in our work, making sure that the information we give is both accurate and easily accessible - that is easy to understand, inclusive, audience-oriented, and readily available for those it is intended for.

-From 2019 until 2025, we will focus our work towards creating Safe, Inclusive, Sexuality-Affirming, or SISA, spaces.
-A SISA space offers an environment that is non-judgmental, rights-based and sexuality-affirming, where people can safely explore and express their sexuality and sexual wellbeing.
+TARSHI is currently (2019 – 2025) also working towards creating Safe, Inclusive, Sexuality-Affirming, or SISA spaces.
+A SISA space offers an environment that is non-judgmental, rights-based and sexuality-affirming, where people can feel safe and free from fear to talk about, learn about and/or experience their sexuality and sexual wellbeing.
 It is an ideal we wish to work towards, where sexuality is no longer surrounded by shame or taboo.

 We work towards the following goals: